WestpacGEL/GEL/website/README.md

 ### Live Dump

 You may prefer to restore a copy of the DB from the live environment.
-This will require ssh access to the live server.

 ```sh
 # If you have an existing DB you may need to drop it first